Sorry, But These 7 Makeup Products Are A Scam

 Sometimes we’re just as confused as you are.
 Ahead, we asked a handful of makeup artists to divulge the viral makeup products that you might want to reconsider, and their answers might surprise you.

-TikTok is awash with reviews for color-changing sunscreen, and even dermatologists are on board.
-The idea is that the “universal” pigment adjusts to your skin tone once you blend it in, providing protection against damaging UV rays and lending lightweight coverage to boot.
-On camera, the results are impressive, but don’t be swayed into thinking it’ll always work IRL.
-“Color-adapting sunscreen and moisturizers often result in mismatched tones or an ashy appearance,” says Saffron Hughes, makeup artist at falseeyelashes.co.uk.
-This is particularly true for those with darker skin.
-“Instead, you’re best sticking to products that are specifically formulated for your own skin tone,” says Hughes, “which will ensure a more reliable outcome.”

 What’s more, dermatologists believe that tinted sunscreen, or makeup with SPF, provides less protection compared to a dedicated high-factor, broad-spectrum sunscreen.
 This is because most people won’t apply the correct amount (two finger-lengths worth — one down your index and another down your middle finger) to shield their skin against UV.
-Instead, consider applying sunscreen as usual, and if you want coverage, a featherweight skin tint on top, like e.l.f.
-Halo Glow Liquid Filter, Fenty Beauty Eaze Drop Blurring Skin Foundation, or U Beauty The Super Tinted Hydrator.
+Instead, consider applying sunscreen as usual, and if you want coverage, a featherweight skin tint on top, like MAC Strobe Dewy Skin Tint, $66, Fenty Beauty Eaze Drop Blurring Skin Foundation, $53, or Rimmel London Kind & Free Moisturising Skin Tint Foundation, $10.97.

-Makeup artist Scarlett Burton puts CC creams (color-correcting creams), especially the viral green-tinted versions, in the same category.
-They are intended to reduce redness in the skin but Burton says that she has never seen one done well.
-“When it comes to color theory, using green to counteract redness is great in pinpointed areas, but I’ve seen people use a green CC cream all over the face when it isn’t necessary, and they always look a bit grey and washed out.”

 AdvertisementADVERTISEMENT